RokuOrg/.github/profile/ReadMe.md

 | Web App            | Javascript - React      | [RokuWebApp](https://github.com/RokuOrg/RokuWebApp)|
 | Auth Service       | Typescript              | [RokuAuthService](https://github.com/RokuOrg/RokuAuthService)|

-For any documentation about a specific project refer to the projects repository
+For any documentation about a specific project refer to the project's repository
-For any documentation about the entire Roku project refer to the [ReadMe](https://github.com/RokuOrg/ReadMe)
+For research done on any topic refer to the [Research](https://github.com/RokuOrg/Research) repository
+# Documentation